Last Updated on August 15, 2021

 This post contains affiliate links.

 Shortly after the COVID pandemic set in, our family realized that we probably needed face masks.
 While health officials early on were unsure about how effective masks were and were also worried about mask supply, we still felt like we needed something.
+The problem was that there wasn’t much to be found.
 I was fortunate to have found a pair of unused hardware store N95 masks that I’d bought for a home project a while back, but those weren’t designed for extended use and wouldn’t last forever.
 We tried making our own using some DIY suggestions online, but those were pretty rough, too.

 Eventually, the market devised solutions.
 Sellers on Etsy and elsewhere started crafting cloth masks, and companies started selling disposable masks that resembled surgical masks.
-Aldi sells a number of different cloth and disposable masks under both its brand labels and from other companies.
-Welby is an Aldi house brand for medicine and medical supplies, and Aldi currently sells disposable masks under the Welby label for both adults and children.
+Aldi soon followed suit, selling a number of different cloth and disposable masks under both its brand labels and from other companies.

 Welby Disposable Face Masks are technically an Aldi Find, which means they’re only in stores for a limited time.
 However, our store seems to keep getting more of these, so they’re not exactly like an Aldi Find.
 On the other hand, Aldi may not want to call them Seasonal Favorites, either — that probably doesn’t sound right — and they’re not an everyday Regular Buy.
 I think it’s enough to say that these masks are in stores until they aren’t.